Exclusive: Freight dispute risks delay in Iran oil to China - sources

 The world's second-largest oil consumer has cut Iranian crude imports by 25 percent to about 390,000 bpd during the first five months of this year, according to Chinese government data.

-That was enough to win a last-minute waiver from separate sanctions imposed by the United States as part of the West's campaign targeting Iran.
+That was enough to win a last-minute waiver from separate sanctions imposed by the United States as part of the West's campaign targeting Iran over its nuclear programme.

 The waiver granted China a six-month reprieve from U.S. financial sanctions that went into effect on June 28.